-Since 2007, UCAS has been using Copycatch - a system that scans personal statements against a library of personal statements already submitted to submitted to UCAS, sample statements from websites, and paper-based sources - to detect plagiarised applications.
+Since 2007, UCAS has been using a fraud and similarity detection system that scans personal statements against a library of personal statements already submitted to submitted to UCAS, sample statements from websites, and paper-based sources - to detect plagiarised applications.
 Thousands of applicants have already been caught lifting entire sentences from other people’s statements.

 After sifting through hundreds of applications every year, many admissions tutors will also be able to tell if a statement has been copied.

 So yup...it’s very likely you’ll be caught, either by UCAS or the universities you are applying to, and if you are, your application will be rejected.

 As well as your ticket to a place at university, writing your own personal statement should be seen as a chance to stand out from the crowd.

 Admissions tutors want to see flair, creativity and individuality in a personal statement.
 How else will you grab their attention?

 Besides, do you really want to blend in with the thousands of other applicants, using stale, overused phrases and tired, unoriginal reasons for wanting to study your course?

 Only you can sit down and write about yourself in the best possible light to convince admissions tutors you will be a valuable asset to their department.

 To ensure you have the best chance of getting into your chosen universities, a little thought and planning will go a long way to creating a personal and polished piece of copy, as will a little bit of organisation.